 - Non-trading fees include charges not directly related to trading, like withdrawal fees or inactivity fees.

-In the sections below, you will find the most relevant fees of Tradestation for each asset class.
-For example, in the case of stock investing, commissions are the most important fees.
+In the sections below, you will find the most relevant fees of TradeStation for each asset class.
+For example, in the case of stock investing the most important fees are commissions.

-We also compared Tradestation's fees with those of two similar brokers we selected, Interactive Brokers and tastyworks.
-This selection is based on objective factors such as products offered, client profile, fee structure, etc. See a more detailed rundown of Tradestation alternatives.
+We also compared TradeStation's fees with those of two similar brokers we selected, tastyworks and Interactive Brokers.
+This selection is based on objective factors such as products offered, client profile, fee structure, etc. See a more detailed rundown of TradeStation alternatives.

 - Per trade: all trades cost a fixed $5 per trade.
-It is recommended if you trade higher volumes.
+It is recommended if you tend to trade higher volumes.

-- Per share: the commission is $0.01 per share, but there is a minimum $1.
-We recommend this structure if you trade frequently but in a smaller volume.
+- Per share: the commission is $0.01 per share, but there is a $1 minimum.
+We recommend this structure if you trade frequently but in smaller volumes.

 - Unbundled pricing: trades are priced like the 'per share' option.
 However, if you trade more than 100,000 shares a month, fees decrease gradually.
-It's recommended for very high volume traders.
+This option is recommended for very high-volume traders.